Space elevator: Counterweight

 Extending the cable has the advantage of some simplicity of the task and the fact that a payload that went to the end of the counterweight-cable would acquire considerable velocity relative to the Earth, allowing it to be launched into interplanetary space.
 Its disadvantage is the need to produce greater amounts of cable material as opposed to using just anything available that has mass.

 Applications

 Launching into deep space

-An object attached to a space elevator at a radius of approximately 53,100 km would be at escape velocity when released.
+As noted by Pearson, a space elevator could also be used to toss a spacecraft further outward, using centrifugal force from the Earth's rotation.
+For example, an object attached to a space elevator at a radius of approximately 53,100 km would be at escape velocity when released.
 Transfer orbits to the L1 and L2 Lagrangian points could be attained by release at 50,630 and 51,240 km, respectively, and transfer to lunar orbit from 50,960 km.

 At the end of Pearson's 144,000 km cable, the tangential velocity is 10.93 kilometers per second (6.79 mi/s).
 That is more than enough to escape Earth's gravitational field and send probes at least as far out as Jupiter.
 Once at Jupiter, a gravitational assist maneuver could permit solar escape velocity to be reached.